yy502/laserpecker/README.md

 The automatic stand was released with the Pro model.
 It is compatible with L1 and can be purchased separately.

 The stand folds up and fits into the carry case nicely.
 It does not have built-in battery.
 You will need one USB C cable to feed power to it; and it relays the power to the engraver via another short USB C cable.
 Both cables come along with the stand.

+I have put a carbon-fibre sticker onto the base, and engraved a 100mm x 100mm grid over it to assist alignment of target objects.
+The grid is done via Gcode.
+I actually has 3 designs of the grids in Gcode files which can be found here: [yy502/inkscape-laserpecker/](https://github.com/yy502/inkscape-laserpecker/tree/master/misc).

 <img src="images/es01.jpg" height="200px">
 <img src="images/es02.jpg" height="200px">